1978 Atlantic hurricane season: Season summary

 The Atlantic hurricane season officially began on June 1, 1978.
 Although 24 tropical cyclones developed, only twelve of them reached tropical storm intensity, which is slightly above the 1966-2009 average of 11.3 named storms per season.
 Of the twelve tropical storms, five of them strengthened into a hurricane, which is slightly below the 1966-2009 average of 6.2.
 Two of the five hurricane became major hurricanes, which is Category 3 or greater on the Saffir–Simpson hurricane wind scale.
 Three tropical storms and two hurricanes made landfall during the season.
-Collectively, the tropical cyclones of the 1978 season caused at least 41 fatalities and $135 million.
-Additionally, the precursor to Hurricane Kendra brought flooding to Puerto Rico, with $6 million in damage and one death.
+Collectively, the tropical cyclones of the 1978 season caused at least 42 fatalities and $141 million, with $6 million in damage and one death in Puerto Rico from the precursor of Hurricane Kendra.
 The season officially ended on November 30, 1978.

 Tropical cyclogenesis began very early, with the development of a subtropical storm on January 18.
 It dissipated about five days later.
 However, the next tropical cyclone, an unnumbered depression, did not develop until June 21.
 In July, there were two systems, including an unnumbered tropical depression and Tropical Storm Amelia.
 Seven tropical cyclones formed in August, including Tropical Depression Four, tropical storms Bess and Debra and hurricanes Cora and Ella.
 There were also seven systems in September – tropical depressions Eight, Nine, and Twelve, Tropical Storm Hope, and hurricanes Flossie and Greta.
 During the month of October, there were five tropical cyclones, with two unnumbered tropical depressions, tropical storms Irma and Juliet, and Hurricane Kendra.
 There was another unnumbered tropical depression in November, which dissipated on November 5.

 The season's activity was reflected with an accumulated cyclone energy (ACE) rating of 63.
 ACE is a metric used to express the energy used by a tropical cyclone during its lifetime.
 Therefore, a storm with a longer duration will have high values of ACE.
 It is only calculated at six-hour increments in which specific tropical and subtropical systems are either at or above sustained wind speeds of 39 mph (63 km/h), which is the threshold for tropical storm intensity.